vtfk/azf-pifu-api/README.md

 ### ```GET /classes/{id}/students```

-Get all students in a class
+Get all students in a class the teacher has a relationship to.

+If you want to get all students, regarding of who the current caller/teacher is, set the `all` query parameter to `true`.

 ### ```GET /classes/{id}/teachers```